kchamelledesigns/investor-cruncher/README.md

-# Investor-Cruncher
+# Real-Estate-Calculator
 Wholesaler Deal Evaluator Tool

-Investor Cruncher is a free, browser-based tool designed to help real estate wholesalers and investors quickly calculate the Maximum Allowable Offer (MAO) on property deals.
+Real Estate Calculator is a free, browser-based tool designed to help real estate wholesalers and investors quickly calculate the Maximum Allowable Offer (MAO) on property deals.
 It uses standard industry formulas and gives instant results to help you make smarter, faster offers with confidence.

 🔍 Features